mlops-club/vscode-bentoml/src/resources/yamlSchemas/bentofileSchemaDescriptions/docker.md

     - gfortran
 ```

-> 📌 **Note:**
+**Note:**

->
-> BentoML uses `BuildKit <https://github.com/moby/buildkit>`\_, a cache-efficient builder toolkit, to containerize Bentos.
+BentoML uses [BuildKit](https://github.com/moby/buildkit), a cache-efficient builder toolkit, to containerize Bentos.

->
-> BuildKit comes with `Docker 18.09 <https://docs.docker.com/develop/develop-images/build_enhancements/>`_.
+BuildKit comes with `Docker 18.09 <https://docs.docker.com/develop/develop-images/build_enhancements/>`_.
 This means
-> if you are using Docker via Docker Desktop, BuildKit will be available by default.
+if you are using Docker via Docker Desktop, BuildKit will be available by default.
 If you are using a standalone version of Docker,
-> you can install BuildKit by following the instructions `here <https://github.com/docker/buildx#installing>`_.
+you can install BuildKit by following the instructions `here <https://github.com/docker/buildx#installing>`_.

 [Documentation](https://docs.bentoml.org/en/latest/guides/build-options.html#docker)